ejnguyen1/cse15L-lab-report/lab-report2.md

   }
 }
 ```
+Once the server is created, I can have it handle requests.
 The first request of the server produces the following page.

 ![Image](https://user-images.githubusercontent.com/122569733/215231995-69a9c05c-8059-4c3c-ac9d-a43959f86e85.png)
 To produce the server, several methods are called: